 - Getting going on the sorting exercise – developing main headings and then adding cards to each heading

-The aim of the exercise is to understand different perspectives on how to classify the information. so you need two card sorting team rules:
+The exercise aims to understand different perspectives on how to classify the information. so you need two card sorting team rules:

 - Every person’s point of view is valid